boonhaoyeo/SC1015-Mini-Project/README.md

 - Remove unwanted symbols like [ ] “” /  and converted the some unicode to ASCII
 - Rounded the number to 1.dp to generalize the ratings
 - Removed the $ sign from the price string and converted to float

+### Machine Learning Models used

+- K-Nearest-Neighbours Classification
+- One Hot Encoding with Random Forest Regression
+- Naive Bayes
+- Logistic Regression
+- SVM

+### Conclusion

+### What did we learn from this project?